Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: RETARGETING ACCURACY

 For that reason, we also perform additional evaluations where we compare the relative orientations and velocities of the end effectors computed from an anchor keypoint in the center of the body.
 We compute the relative orientations as the MAE between the vectors pointing from the body center to the end effectors for the infant and for the humanoids.
 Likewise, we compute the relative velocities as the MAE of the changes in orientations of those vectors.
 The results are shown in Fig.~\ref{fig:accuracy}.
 Again, we find that MIMo produces the most faithful retargeting in terms of the orientations, with a MAE of \(1.96^\circ\), while the other platforms have errors higher than \(5^\circ\).
 Furthermore, humanoids achieve relative velocity MAEs of under \(1^\circ/step\), with MIMo having the lowest average of \(0.15^\circ/step\).

 In sum, we find that all humanoids achieve satisfactory levels of motion retargeting, with MIMo outperforming the others.
 This results from a combination of the ability to adapt MIMo's morphology and MuJoCo's powerful inverse kinematics solver.
-Nonetheless, the iCub and pyCub geometric retargeting is useful to retain fine grained control over the joint angles (particularly important when working with real robots), and EMFANT's forward dynamics through OpenSim yield insights about muscle activations.
-The choice of the target humanoid must depend on the goal.
+Nonetheless, the iCub and pyCub geometric retargeting is useful to retain fine-grained control over the joint angles (particularly important when working with real robots), and EMFANT's forward dynamics through OpenSim yield insights about muscle activations.
+The choice of the target humanoid should depend on the goal.

+Beyond the ground truth data evaluated here, similar results are obtained on other datasets.
+MIMo achieves sub-centimeter accuracy on MINI-RGBD \cite{hesse2019learning} (not shown) and other data lifted from 2D, although the overall accuracy of the retargeting with respect to the real infant depends on the quality of the 3D pose estimation.